rhatgadkar/firewall/README.md

 Time spent
 ----------
 I spend 2 hours to implement the naive firewall and most of organized firewall.

-I spent 5 more hours for code organization, comments, unit testing, and 500K and 1M testing.
+I spent 5 more hours for finishing organized firewall, code organization, comments, unit testing, and 500K and 1M testing.